zipper97412/openshift-origin/README.md

 ## READ the instructions in its entirety before deploying!

 Currently, the Azure Cloud Provider does not work in Azure Stack.
 This means you will not be able to use disk attach for persistent storage in Azure Stack.
 You can always configure other storage options such as NFS, iSCSI, Gluster, etc. that can be used for persistent storage.
 We are exploring options to address the Azure Cloud Provider in Azure Stack but this will take a little bit of time.

+As an alternative, you can choose to enable CNS and use Gluster for persistent storage.
+If CNS is enabled, three additional nodes will be deployed with additional storage for Gluster.

 Additional documentation for deploying OpenShift in Azure can be found here: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/openshift-get-started